usgpo/uslm/docs/2_0_12/generated-merged/USLM-User-Guide.md

 >**Note:** _The prefixes are defined to be case-insensitive.
 This is done as case-sensitive URLs can be problematic in some environments._

-## 12.5 References within Amendment Instructions
+## 12.5 References within Amendment Instructions (enhanced in v2.0)
 Amendments refer to the item that they are amending.
 The reference may be complex, specifying not only the item affected, but a relative position either within, before, or after the item affected.
 Three additional attributes are provided with references to allow this sort of specification:

+>**Note:** (changed in v2.0) To support the use of the `<action>` element in the context of bill actions, the existing use of `<action>` within amendments has been changed to `<amendingAction>`.
+Additionally, the action "renumber" has been renamed "redesignate" to better match congressional terminology, and new actions "conform", "repealAndReserve", and "unknown" have been added.

 - `@pos` – Specifies a position that is either at the start, before, inside, after, or at the end of the context item.